samathashetty/myRetailService/README.md

 #Coverage Report

-mvn package install test jacoco:report
+mvn clean package install test jacoco:report

-The report is available at ./target/site/jacoco/index.html
+The report will be available at ./target/site/jacoco/index.html